-- length of filenames
+- · length of filenames

 - use of special characters in filenames

 - numbers of attribute bits stored with files

-- meaning of attribute bits
+- · meaning of attribute bits

 - use of file types

 - soft links.

 Because of these clashes changes have to be made when mapping RISC OS filenames and attributes to UNIX ones, and vice versa.
 Generally the changes made when mapping one way are reversed when mapping the other way, so the system is as transparent as possible if only viewed from RISC OS.
 If you view the files using the remote server though, you'll notice some differences.
 In particular many filenames will have extensions that are used to store RISC OS file types.
-By default these take the form ', xxx' (where x is a hexadecimal digit), but you can reconfigure this to your own sceme.
-See the chapter in Part 2 entitled File mapping if you need more details.
+By default these take the form ', xxx' (where x is a hexadecimal digit), but you can reconfigure this to your own scheme.
+If you need more details, see the File mapping chapter on page 121.